This article helps you:

 If you haven't implemented tracking yet, you can use your monthly active user (MAU) count to estimate your current MTU usage.
 These counts should be similar, assuming they account for anonymous visitors identically.

-To view your MTU usage, navigate to Settings > Plans & Billing.
+To view your MTU usage, navigate to Settings > Organization Settings > Plans & Billing.
 MTU statistics are visible in their own panel.

 MTU counts are not available for every plan type.

 Sometimes, a single user may count multiple times when totaling MTUs.
-This can happen when a user is logged in, but then later opens the app anonymously on a different device or platform.
+This can happen for users who log in on their usual device, but then later open the app anonymously on a different device or platform.
 Because there is no way to connect these two users, they register as distinct MTUs unless the user eventually logs in on all devices.
 At that point, Amplitude merges their profiles into a single user.

 It can also happen if a user has two unlinked user IDs and uses both of them in a single month.